 Approval under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is required for TRL from the TRL Fishery to be exported overseas.
-The TRL Fishery was last strategically assessed under the EPBC Act in 2020 and is formally approved as a Wildlife Trade Operation (WTO) until 4 December 2023.
+The TRL Fishery was last strategically assessed under the EPBC Act in 2023 and is formally approved on the List of Native Exempt Specimens (LENS) for export 04 December 2033.